 Capitol Reef National Park

-This article is part of the Might Five Series!
+This article is Part 1 of the Mighty Five Series!

 We started off the Mighty Five adventure at Capitol Reef.
 None of us had ever visited and I think it's the least well-known park in Utah.
 Nat, Jake, and I wrangled a bunch of friends to come down with us for the long weekend, share an Airbnb, and explore both Capitol Reef and nearby State Park, Goblin Valley.
 It was January, and we mistakenly assumed that since Capitol Reef is in southern Utah and in the desert, it would be warmer than mountainous northern Utah where we all live....
 We found out just how wrong this assumption was when the temperature gauge in the car was showing 6°F as we were driving down on Thursday night.